 What is Flippa’s due diligence service?
 Flippa is a marketplace that represents the sell-side (i.e., they allow sellers to list their business, and then take a commission on the successful sales).

-However, they also provide due diligence services for buyers that are looking for help in vetting a deal.
+However, they also provide due diligence services for buyers who are looking for help in vetting a deal.
 You can find more details here.

 Their packages can be broken down as follows: